You Can’t Sacrifice Partition Tolerance

 As a thought experiment, imagine a distributed system which keeps track of a single piece of data using three nodes—, , and —and which claims to be both consistent and available in the face of network partitions.
 Misfortune strikes, and that system is partitioned into two components: and .
 In this state, a write request arrives at node to update the single piece of data.

 That node only has two options:

-Bwill know about this new data until the partition heals.
+- Accept the write, knowing that neither nor will know about this new data until the partition heals.

 You either choose availability (Door #1) or you choose consistency (Door #2).
 You cannot choose both.